angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 not Elves!, they were Newton's creation elves, with :card[Fiend Artisan] and less elves than the traditional lists.
-G1 I cast a cantrip my opponent casts a free :card[Once Upon a Time], they grab an Endurance, the following turn I cast :card[Thoughtseize], discard Endurance, followed by Dark Ritual + DD, their hand was all lands, but it had a Boseiju so I made sure to put a land in my PTT pile, Kris discard Boseiju to destroy my Underground Sea and I searched up the other one in my deck, they said well played and we went to g2.
-This time the game went a bit longer, but Kris played a Fiend Artisan and I knew he was going to tutor up an Opposition Agent the next, I cast a DD and went for a Brainstorm pile that wins the same turn but would be soft to Endurance, they didn't have one and I won.
+G1 I cast a cantrip my opponent casts a free :card[Once Upon a Time], they grab an Endurance, the following turn I cast :card[Thoughtseize], discard Endurance, followed by Dark Ritual + Dd, their hand was all lands, but it had a Boseiju so I made sure to put a land in my PTT pile, Kris discard Boseiju to destroy my Underground Sea and I searched up the other one in my deck, they said well played and we went to g2.
+This time the game went a bit longer, but Kris played a Fiend Artisan and I knew he was going to tutor up an Opposition Agent the next, I cast a Dd and went for a Brainstorm pile that wins the same turn but would be soft to Endurance, they didn't have one and I won.